fersoria001/clearly/README.md

 # clearly-not-a-secret-project
-A persistence solution for domain driven applications written in Go.
+A persistence solution built on top of the jackc/pgx driver for domain driven applications written in Go.